SLIDING SCALE PRICING

 It’s always been important to us that the Guelph Comedy Festival reflect the incredible diverse voices in our community - both on stage and in our audience.
-In pursuit of that goal we’re adopting a specific sliding scale model this year that was developed by by community healing practitioner Alexis J. Cunningfolk.
+In pursuit of that goal we have adopted a specific sliding scale model, developed by community healing practitioner Alexis J. Cunningfolk.

 Below, you’ll notice a few different options when it comes to buying tickets to shows or workshops - we ask that you reflect on your own circumstances and adjust accordingly but we’ve provided some of the criteria that Alexis J. Cunningfolk’s model uses below to help guide your choice - and you can get a more detailed breakdown here.